 This programme runs from early December through to early March each year.

-Before you head out to a beach click the link below for information via the LAWA website on whether it’s safe to swim or if the local swimming hole is one of the many sites being monitored by the Programme:
+Before you head out to a beach click the link below for information via the Safe Swim website on whether it’s safe to swim or if the local swimming hole is one of the many sites being monitored.

 If anyone becomes ill following swimming at a swimming site where a public health warning sign has been erected, phone Healthline for advice on 0800 61 11 16, or seek medical attention immediately.

 See a doctor if the symptoms are severe or if you are worried.
-You should also contact the on-call Health Protection Officer at Ngā Tai Ora, Northland District Health Board on 09 430 4100 if you think that your illness was caused by swimming.
+You should also contact the on-call Health Protection Officer at Ngā Tai Ora, part of Te Whatu Ora, on 09 430 4100 if you think that your illness was caused by swimming.

-Go to this website for more information about swimming sites in Northland.
+Go to the Safe Swim website for more information about swimming sites in Northland.